netdata/netdata/aclk/README.md

 thus Netdata Cloud, does not exist.

 The second option is to change a runtime setting in your `netdata.conf` file.
-This setting will only stop the agent from attempting the connection, but will not prevent the installer from downloading and compiling the ACLK's dependencies.
+This setting will only stop the agent from attempting any connection via the ACLK, but will not prevent the installer from downloading and compiling the ACLK's dependencies.

 > 🎆 Needed: Configuration flag for disabling ACLK.